lexibank/tlopo/out/vol1/chapter9.md

 ## 4.2.
 Drill, bore

-Drilling or boring was performed by rotating a harder implement, e.g. one with a shark 's tooth head, on softer material.
+Drilling or boring was performed by rotating a harder implement, e.g. one with a shark's tooth head, on softer material.
 Reflexes of drilling terms are occasionally used of igniting a fire by rotating one object against another.
 Five verbs of drilling and boring have been reconstructed:

 <a id="p-266"></a>